mjhong0708/amp/docs/useamp.rst

     Annealer(calc=calc, images=images, Tmax=20, Tmin=1, steps=4000)

 If `Tmax` takes a small value (greater than zero), then the algorithm reduces to the simple random-walk search.
-Finally the usual `train` module is called to continue from the best parameters found in the last step:
+Finally the usual :meth:`~amp.Amp.train` method is called to continue from the best parameters found in the last step:

 .. code-block:: python